AssetFetch/spec/spec.md

 This process is comparable to the rarely used [agent-driven content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#agent-driven_negotiation) in the HTTP standard.

 ### Unlocking (Optional)
-The provider might allow any user to download any asset for free but it might also require payment for an asset.
+The provider might allow any user to download any asset for free and without authentication, but it might also require payment for an asset.
-In that case an asset (or a part of it) can be marked as "unlockable" by the provider.

-AssetFetch offers a mechanism through which users can purchase or otherwise "unlock" content.
+To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access them.

-Unlocking can happen with varying degrees of granularity, either for entire assets, specific implementations or individual components.
+Unlocking can happen with varying degrees of granularity, either for all implementations of an asset at once, only for specific implementations or even on a component-by-component basis.
-Implementing the unlocking process adds additional steps to the interaction between provider and client.

-In the response of its status endpoint, the provider sends the client information about the currency it uses (which may be real or vendor specific ('credits') and can be different based on the user) and the account balance, since many providers use a prepaid token or credit system instead of selling assets directly.
+In the response of its status endpoint, the provider sends the client information about the currency it uses (which may be a real one or vendor specific 'credits') and the account balance, since it is common for providers to use a prepaid system instead of selling assets directly.
-Notably, the actual payment details or configuration are not handled by AssetFetch.
-Users still need to sign up on the providers website and handle payment settings there.

-In order to be able to download files, the client MUST then make one or multiple additional "unlocking queries".
+Thus, after choosing an implementation the client performs one or multiple additional "unlocking queries" to the provider's backend to perform the actual purchase for the user's account.

-These queries to the provider's backend perform the actual purchase and payment and respond with a new copy of the asset's data containing the actual download link(s) which would normally be transmitted right along with the other data.
+After that,  and respond with a new copy of the asset's data containing the actual download link(s) which would normally be transmitted right along with the other data.
 This also allows providers to use temporary download links, for example with a randomized token that is only valid for a certain amount of time.

 ### Downloading and importing